nprapps/elections18-general/README.md

 Provisioning servers
 --------------------

-We need to create instances for our staging and our production environments, for each environment we need to setup an EC2 instance and a RDS instance for our database that we use to store the results coming from the AP API through elex.
+We need to create instances for both our staging and our production environments.
+For each environment we need to setup an EC2 instance to run the Python daemon and admin web app and a RDS instance for our database that we use to store the results coming from the AP API through elex.

-This project we did not have strong requirements in terms of performance nor data loads so we chose medium sized virtual machines...for other elections a new assessment will need to be made on data throughput and
+This project did not have strong requirements in terms of performance nor data loads so we chose medium sized virtual machines.
+For other elections a new assessment will need to be made on data throughput and storage capacity.

 ### EC2 instance configuration